 I think that the Creation calendar Passover day was a Tuesday, and the first day of the Feast of Unleavened Bread was a Wedensday.
-According to the priests Babylonian calendar, the Messiah was crucified on Passover Day (Wednesday to the priests and the rest of Israel) and the following day was a High Sabbath Day (Thursday to the priests and the rest of Israel).
+According to the priests babylonian calendar, the Messiah was crucified on Passover Day (Wednesday to the priests and the rest of Israel) and the following day was a High Sabbath Day (Thursday to the priests and the rest of Israel).
 A High Sabbath day was a day of rest in which no work was to be done, in the same way the weekly Sabbath was observed on the seventh day.
 (Refer to Leviticus 23:4-8, Numbers 28:16-18, and take special notice of John 19:31)

 John 19:31 The Jews therefore, because it was the preparation, that the bodies should not remain upon the cross on the sabbath day, (for that sabbath day was an high day,) besought Pilate that their legs might be broken, and [that] they might be taken away.

 So the Jews were concerned abiut the Messiah remaining on the cross for their High Sabbath day (Thursday).
 There appears to be a conflict in scriptural records.
 Luke 23:55, 56 say that the women (Mary Magdalene and Mary the mother of James) went and prepared anointing spices and oils BEFORE the Sabbath.
-But they would not have had time to do this on the day the Messiah was crucified, as they would have followed the Creaton calendar and considered that day to be a High Sabbath Day, and they remained with the Messiah until his interment.
+But they would not have done this on the day the Messiah was crucified (Wednesday), as they would have followed the Creaton calendar and considered that day to be a High Sabbath Day, and they remained with the Messiah until his interment.